 Before we dig deeper into the question “what is sustainable fashion“, let’s look at how the term made its way onto the catwalk.

-We can’t really set a specific date on the beginning of sustainable fashion.
+It is difficult to say when exactly sustainable fashion was first introduced.
 But already in the 1960s, the hippie rebellion made it popular to be aware of the materials you wrap around your body.
-Natural materials were preferred and a simple and less material way of life embraced.
+Natural materials were preferred and a simple and less materialistic way of living was embraced.

 But through the 90s fast fashion and high street chains became more and more common, and sustainable fashion was kind of forgotten.